-Some highlights from John Bowen’s new book, Growing up Christian: Why Young People Stay in Church, Leave Church and (Sometimes) Come Back to Church
+Some highlights from John Bowen’s book, Growing up Christian: Why Young People Stay in Church, Leave Church and (Sometimes) Come Back to Church

 You have seen them and so have I: bright, enthusiastic young people leading worship, heading out on short term mission trips, collecting food for the food bank.
 And we think, “Ah, the future of the church is in good hands.”